Computer and Information Sciences

 This course targets the security and privacy issues associated with systems that process and store large amounts of data.
 The main concern is to process this data in a timely manner without compromising security and privacy of the users.
 Real world examples will be studied and analyzed to enable students to apply the suitable technological tools and techniques to protect the system and evaluate the suggested solutions.
 Covered topics include access control mechanisms, privacy protocol and methods, data confidentiality and integrity, security challenges and attacks on big data systems.

-Attributes: CSAT, CSCY, CYSM, DATA.
+Attributes: CSAT, CSCY, CYAI, CYSM, DATA.

 Prerequisite: CISC 5650.